dechristopher/meraki-ap-crypto-ticker/README.md

 ]
 ```

-6. Use the organization ID you just pulled to find the network ID of the network that contains the SSID you're using for the ticker:
+6. Use the organization ID you just pulled to find the network ID of the network that contains the SSID you're using for the ticker.
+Be sure you fill in the API key and organization ID before running the command:

 ```bash
 curl -L -H 'X-Cisco-Meraki-API-Key: <key>' -X GET -H 'Content-Type: application/json' 'https://api.meraki.com/api/v0/organizations/[organizationId]